GT-ARC/opaca-core/doc/environments.md

 ### Docker

 The default execution environment is to run the Agent Containers on a Docker installed on the same host where the Runtime Platform itself is running.
-Of course, this requires Docker to be installed and accessible on the host.
+Of course, this requires Docker to be installed and accessible via the API on the host, i.e. via `npipe:////./pipe/docker_engine` on Windows and `unix:///var/run/docker.sock` on Mac and Linux.
 Alternatively, the `REMOTE_DOCKER_HOST`, `REMOTE_DOCKER_PORT` environment variables can be used to configure a remote Docker host.

 The typical use case for this is development and testing, but it can also be used for productive use, especially if no Kubernetes is available.